 Tobacco and other crops are cultivated on the bottom of the valley, mostly by traditional agriculture techniques.
 Traditional methods of agriculture have survived largely unchanged on this plain for several centuries, particularly for growing tobacco.

-The quality of this cultural landscape is enhanced by the vernacular architecture of its farms and villages, where a rich multi-cultural society survives, its architecture, crafts and music illustrating the cultural development of Cuba and the islands of the Caribbean.
+The quality of this cultural landscape is enhanced by the vernacular architecture of its farms and villages, where a rich multi-cultural society survives.
+Its architecture, crafts and music illustrate the cultural development of Cuba and the islands of the Caribbean.

 The village of Viñales, strung out along its main street, has retained its original layout and many interesting examples of colonial architecture, mostly one-story wooden houses with porches.